femou1/pb-handbooks/pet_handbook.md

 <div align="center"><h1>Respondents of the Month</div>

 If you are a Respondent who shows exceptional behavior and have made a positive impact in the group, you could be eligible for the monthly Respondent of the Month award!
-Every month, 1 to 3  members will be chosen for this award in order to recognise and congratulate members who have clearly shown that they are an amazing role model for others.
+Every month, 1 to 3  members will be chosen for this award to recognise and congratulate members who have clearly shown that they are an amazing role model for others.
 Others should look up to those who are able to accomplish this role, as they clearly demonstrated that they are the best of the best!

 Those who gets this award also get a cool "Respondent of the Month" PET ranktag in-game!